 The legal and regulatory compliance risk is defined as the loss from breach of legal and regulatory requirements.
-As a globally active reinsurance group we interact with various regulatory bodies throughout the world and hence the legal and regulatory compliance risk is omnipresent.
-We do not have no appetite for regulatory breaches and aim to minimize this risk.
+As a globally active reinsurance group we interact with various regulatory bodies throughout the world with continually progressing requirements.
+We have no appetite for regulatory breaches and aim to minimize this risk.
 Therefore, we have implemented a governance framework including the Compliance Function (please refer to chapter B.4.2) who in cooperation with the local Principal Officers and Compliance Officers is responsible for demonstrating compliance with applicable legal and regulatory requirements worldwide.
 Quarterly monitoring and reporting routines as well as the regular compliance risk assessment have been implemented to identify and mitigate any potential legal and/or regulatory compliance risks in our international organization.
-We continue to further expand the knowledge and awareness of regulatory and compliance requirements throughout the company by mandatory compliance training to ensure that we stay abreast of these developments around the world.
+We continue to further expand the knowledge and awareness of regulatory and compliance requirements throughout the Group by mandatory compliance training to ensure that we stay abreast of these developments around the world.